Greyhound bus stops are valuable assets. Here’s who’s cashing in on them - KESQ

 But terminal closures cause a ripple effect of problems.

-Travelers can’t use the bathroom and or stay out of the harsh weather get something to eat while they wait.
+Travelers can’t use the bathroom, stay out of the harsh weather or get something to eat while they wait.
 People transferring late at night or early in the morning, sometimes with long layovers, have no place to safely wait or sleep.
 It’s worse in the cold, rain, snow or extreme heat.

 Bus carriers often try to switch to curbside service when a terminal closes, but curbside bus service can clog up city streets with passengers and their luggage, snarl traffic, increase pollution, and frustrate local business owners.
 In Philadelphia, a Greyhound terminal closure and switch to curbside service after its lease ended turned into a “humanitarian disaster” and “municipal disgrace” with people waiting on street corners.

-Note: Correction: A previous version of this article mischaracterized Alden Global Capital.
-It is an investment manager.